Nikolay-Lysenko/rl-musician/README.md

 ## Overview

 As of now, this is a proof-of-concept for music composition with reinforcement learning solely.
 Here, creation of [fifth species counterpoint](https://en.wikipedia.org/wiki/Counterpoint#Species_counterpoint) is considered and environment is based on a special data structure that represents musical piece with pre-defined cantus firmus.
-An action is filling of current [measure](https://en.wikipedia.org/wiki/Bar_\(music\)) for a counterpoint line, an episode is finished when all measures are filled one by one, and reward is determined by applying evaluational rules to the resulting piece.
+An action is adding a new note to a counterpoint line, an episode is finished when counterpoint duration becomes equal to that of cantus firmus, and reward is determined by applying evaluational rules to the resulting piece.

-Some pieces generated with this package are uploaded to a publicly available [cloud storage](https://www.dropbox.com/sh/8nzetrn9hej2w0x/AAC-4uDIbE7gnRQnRrMEPMMNa?dl=0).
-There, a cantus firmus attributed to [Fux](https://en.wikipedia.org/wiki/Johann_Joseph_Fux) is used.
+Some pieces generated with this package are uploaded to a publicly available [cloud storage](https://www.dropbox.com/sh/ouv8tcpio8z5flp/AABIx8D-QlIM_FtuQ9LqFntNa?dl=0).
+A cantus firmus attributed to [Fux](https://en.wikipedia.org/wiki/Johann_Joseph_Fux) is used in all of them.

 To find more details, look at [a draft of a paper](https://github.com/Nikolay-Lysenko/rl-musician/blob/master/docs/paper/paper.pdf).
-However, it relates to version 0.3.0 and so first species counterpoint is discussed there.
-Of course, the draft will be updated in the future.

 ## Installation